 Moving on, since Notion offers an all-in-one workspace to work with, that supports multiple workspaces and collaboration features, it is a much better project management tool compared to Evernote.
 And, that multi-facet feature set also helps with personal use.
 All your information in Notion resides on a page, and you can have as many pages in a workspace as you like.
 Moreover, you can also add nested pages (pages within pages) to create better notes or wikis on different topics.
 When compared with Evernote, this one ability single-handedly makes Notion a better choice for those looking to replace their traditional note-taking accessories with a digital equivalent.
 Since, unlike Notion, what you get to work on with Evernote is notes.
 And even though it offers almost all the essential types of inputs like tables, checkboxes, lists, etc., as Notion, it comes nowhere close to Notion’s prowess of building information banks and managing them.
 Besides, you can group together all the similar kinds of notes under notebooks — which you can have as many as you need.
-However, that said, offline access to notes requires upgrading to the premium plan on Evernote, whereas with Notion, you get the feature with the personal (free) plan.

 Templates are default layouts that help you capture your thoughts or feed in information into different formats.
 So, in addition to using the editor to create different elements like tables, lists, checklists, and the likes, you can pick the default template to save the effort of creating them manually.
 Both Evernote and Notion are equally good in this regard, and you can get a template for pretty much any purpose you want on either app.
 To give you a quick rundown of what to expect, you can get templates for tracking the progress of a project, budgeting, tracking personal goals, keep a record of the syllabus, and a whole bunch of other uses.
 However, one advantage that Notion holds over Evernote is that it has community-made templates as well, which, as the name suggests, are templates made by other Notion users to help them meet their requirements.
 So, if you happen to have a requirement for a template that is not available in the traditional listing, you can check for the same on the community section to see if someone has created a custom one that meets your needs.